Tejpal Singh

 Tejpal Singh is an Indian politician and a member of the 16th Legislative Assembly of India.
-He represents the Chhata constituency of Uttar Pradesh and is a member of the Rashtriya Lok Dal political party.
+Earlier, he was a member of Samajwadi Party.
+Currently, he represents the Chhata constituency of Uttar Pradesh and is a member of the Rashtriya Lok Dal political party.

 Early life and education

 Tejpal Singh was born in Mathura district.
-He attended Dr. Bhimrao Ambedkar University and attained Master of Arts degree.
+He attended Agra University and attained Master of Arts degree.

 Political career

 Tejpal Singh has been a MLA for three terms.
 He represented the Chhata constituency and is a member of the Rashtriya Lok Dal political party.

+In 1997, he criticised B. R. Ambedkar as the "biggest traitor of India" and a "British agent".
+He also criticised BJP for staying silent over the spread of Anti-Hindu sentiments by the Ambedkarites.